An island of spiritual hedonism

 The average price for sleeping in Thong Sala is cheaper than the rest of the island, which could be the main argument for staying here.

-Scroll down for specific hotel recommendations or search for the best value accommodation in Thong Sala here (adlink).
+Scroll down for specific hotel recommendations or search for the best hotels in Thong Sala here (adlink).

 Kupu Kupu Phangan Beach Villas & Spa by L’Occitane